 "Am I allowed to build an ADU or JADU on my property?"

 If you own a single-family home, the answer is likely yes!
 An ADU or JADU, along with a single family home, is allowed in any residential zone as long as it’s built according to the required development standards (refer to CVMC 19.58.022 and CVMC 19.58.023 for Junior Accessory Dwelling Units).
 Be sure to speak with staff at the Development Services Front Counter about what is and isn’t allowed or take a look at our Accessory Dwelling Unit Procedural Guide.

 The costs of building an ADU or JADU can vary, depending on the type of unit you are constructing and the complexity of your existing structure.
 Fees will be required at the time you submit your application and will be collected at different stages along the process.
 For more information on fees please visit our "How Much will Your Permit Cost" page.
-Applicable fees may include building permit fees (plan review and inspection), Fire Department plan review, Development Impact Fees, and other fees charged by outside agencies (e.g. school districts, water/sewer districts).
+Applicable fees may include building permit fees (plan review and inspection), Fire Department plan review, Development Impact Fees (if any), and other fees charged by outside agencies (e.g. school districts, water/sewer districts).

 Next, start thinking about how you want your ADU to look.
 There are a wide variety of options to consider such as a new structure either as a separate detached unit or attached to the existing house or the conversion of an existing space within the home.
 Once you’ve selected an architect and contractor, they will work with you to determine what style is most appropriate for your home.

 The Development Services Department is here to help guide you through the ADU process.
 Visit the Development Services Front Counter or see our Accessory Dwelling Unit And Junior Accessory Dwelling Unit Procedural Guide for more help.